vodquang96/django-anymail/docs/esps/mailjet.rst

           "MAILJET_SECRET_KEY": "<your API secret>",
       }

-You can use either a master or sub-account API key.
+You can use either the main account or a sub-account API key.

 Anymail will also look for ``MAILJET_API_KEY`` and ``MAILJET_SECRET_KEY`` at the root of the settings file if neither ``ANYMAIL["MAILJET_API_KEY"]``